Set up SFTP Server on AlmaLinux 9 with Easy Steps

+This guide intends to show you how to Set up SFTP Server on AlmaLinux 9.
 Businesses that use SFTP can securely transfer information like billing data, funds, and data recovery files.
-It builds on File Transfer Protocol (FTP) software and uses the secure shell (SSH) protocol to transfer files and requires the client to be authenticated by the server for enhanced security elements.
+It builds on File Transfer Protocol (FTP) software uses the secure shell (SSH) protocol to transfer files and requires the client to be authenticated by the server for enhanced security elements.

 No matter what kind of file sharing is taking place, to ensure that all passwords and sensitive information are kept secure, SFTP commands and data are encrypted so that nothing is exposed to the network in plain text.
+You can now follow the guide steps on the Orcacore website to Set up SFTP Server on AlmaLinux 9.

 Steps To Set up SFTP Server on AlmaLinux 9

-Install SSH on AlmaLinux 9
+1. Install SSH For SFTP Setup on AlmaLinux 9

 You should have SSH installed on your server to set up the SFTP server.
 First, update your local package index with the command below: